How to Write Dialogue in a Story: Tips for Engaging and Realistic Conversations

 • “Your best isn’t good enough,” Mr. Stevens snapped, finally meeting his gaze.

-Here, the formal language and the authoritative tone of Mr. Stevens, contrasted with Tom’s respectful yet defensive responses, highlight the power imbalance between them.
+Here, the formal language and the authoritative tone of Mr. Stevens contrasted with Tom’s respectful yet defensive responses, highlighting the power imbalance between them.

 Example 3: Romantic Tension: